 What is an LMS?

-A Learning Management System (LMS) is a software program used to manage, deliver, and track training courses.
+A learning management system (LMS) is a software program used to manage, deliver, and track training courses.
 Some of the most popular LMSes are Moodle, Edmodo, Docebo, SCORM Cloud, etc. An LMS simplifies things for both trainers and learners.
 You, as a trainer, upload your course to an LMS and assign it to learners.
 Learners access the LMS and complete their assigned course.
-Eventually, you get the data from the LMS to assess and monitor learning activities and performance.
+After that, you get the data from the LMS to assess and monitor learning activities and performance.

 Virtually all LMSes include many built-in reporting and tracking methods to track training courses.
 They allow getting an overall picture on various aspects of your training program.
 For example, you can get a snapshot of how many times and how long a learner has viewed a specific page within the course.
 This data might be useful in freshman courses to see if learners really grasp the content.